-Because psychiatrists hold a medical degree and are trained in the practice of psychiatry, they one of the few professionals in the mental health field that are able to prescribe medications to treat psychological disorders.
+Because psychiatrists hold a medical degree and are trained in the practice of psychiatry, they are one of the few professionals in the mental health field able to prescribe medications to treat psychological disorders.
 Much like a general practice physician, a psychiatrist may also perform physical exams and order diagnostic tests in addition to practicing psychotherapy.

-Psychiatrists may also work as part of a mental health team, often consulting with primary care physicians, social workers and psychologists.
+Psychiatrists may also work as part of a mental health team, often consulting with primary care physicians, social workers, and psychologists.